• University Of Huddersfield

 Biography

-Vijay has expertise in economic evaluation and decision anlytic modelling.
-He has applied these to evaluate complex (public) health interventions, diagnostic tests, medical technologies and wearable digital health technology for precision, personalised and person-centred healthcare.
-These cover various disease areas, including chronic kidney disease, physical inactivity, diabetes, sudden cardiac death, acute coronary syndrome, bronchiolitis, multiple myeloma, myelodysplastic syndrome, chronic nonmalignant pain, and rotator cuff tear.
+I have expertise in economic evaluation, microcosting analysis, decision analytic modelling and discrete choice experiments.
+I have applied these to evaluate complex (public) health interventions, diagnostic tests, medical technologies and wearable digital health technologies for precision, personalised and person-centred healthcare.
+These cover various disease areas, including tuberculosis, chronic kidney disease, type 2 diabetes, sudden cardiac death, acute coronary syndrome, bronchiolitis, multiple myeloma, myelodysplastic syndrome, chronic non-malignant pain, and rotator cuff tear.

-Vijay is a member of the UK Health Economists' Study Group (HESG) and the Professional Society for Health Economics and Outcome Research (ISPOR).
-He also serves as Academic Editor for PLoS One.
+I am a member of the UK Health Economists' Study Group (HESG) and the Professional Society for Health Economics and Outcome Research (ISPOR).
+I also serve as Academic Editor for PLoS One.
+I am a Fellow of the Higher Education Academy (HEA) and teach undergraduate and graduate students and supervise PhD students.

 Research Expertise and Interests